 - Lectures

 - Tutorials

 - Team-Based Learning (TBL)

-- Practical Sessions
+- Practical / Simulation Sessions

 - Ward Rounds

 - Bed-side Teaching

 - Case Presentation

 - Out-patient Clinics (OPD)

-- Clinical Attachments during second semester vacation periods
+- Vacation Attachments during second semester vacation periods

 - Field Work

-Clinical Attachment
+Clinical Sessions

-This course shall be assessed using logbooks with specified knowledge, skills and attitudes to be attained by students and written-portfolios.
+These sessions shall be assessed using logbooks with specified knowledge, skills and attitudes to be attained by students and written-portfolios.
 Students may be required to submit special reports on specific assignments/projects.
-On-site assessments and an oral examination at the end of the course may be undertaken.
+On-site assessments - written, clinical examination / OSCE - and an oral examination at the end of the course may be undertaken.